muratkeremozcan/obs/vaulto/other/Quotes.md

 -   Shared mutable state is the source of all evil
 -   However many tests you have, you can never prove your software is good.
 But one failing test means your software isn't good enough.
 Therefore use proven [[Test Methodologies]] to gain the highest confidence with the miminal investment.
 -   Engineering is about learning, not already having all the answers.
 Good engineers optimize to be great at learning.
 You do that with short feedback cycles and iterating quickly.
+-   Your undivided attention is the most precious currency in the universe.
 -   Lean: maximum output with minimum work
 -   You can't make a baby in a month with 9 women
 -   As the [[Quality]] of our system reduced, our ability to change it reduces too